RRoggia/java-generics/README.md

 You can subtype a generic class or interface by extending or implementing it.
 Using the `Collections` classes as an example, `ArrayList<E>` implements `List<E>`, and `List<E>` extends `Collection<E>`.
 So `ArrayList<String>` is a subtype of `List<String>`, which is a subtype of `Collection<String>`.

+### Type Inference
+Determination of the type argument that make the invocation applicable.
+The inference algorithm tries to find the **most specific** type that works with all of the arguments.

+Type inference helps to reduce the verbosity of the code, making it easier to read.
+Type inference makes unnecessary to specify the type in the generic method call and during the instantiation of a class.

+### Wildcards

 ### Glosary
 * *type variable* | *type parameter* | *formal type parameter* : An unqualified identifier used as a type in class, interface, method, and constructor bodies.
 A type variable can be any **non-primitive** type you specify: Any class type, any interface type, any array type, or even another type variable.
 Examples: `E` or `T`.
 * *generic type* : A generic class or interface that is parameterized over types.
 Example: `List<E>`.